 Summary: The differences between lifestyles in Japan and Canada can grow in number the more you look for them.
 The goal of this resource is not to make one country better than the other but rather to take the time to prepare to take advantage of the great lifestyle you can create for yourself in Canada.
 It will be a different lifestyle than in Japan for sure.

-Suggestion: Visit Canada for at least 2 weeks before moving back.
-Take time to really understand what lifestyle you would like to create here.
+Suggestion: Visit Canada for at least a 2 week period long before moving back.
+Take time during this visit to really understand what lifestyle you would like to create here.
 This effort and time will have a big payback in how fast and comfortable your transition to life in Canada will be.

 John writes here about navigating processes (systems and services) and life in Japan for foreigners.
 What is important to know for arriving in Japan, living there, and...preparing to leave.
 Understanding leaving processes will be new for Canadians getting ready to depart Japan permanently: